DOCSIS 3.1 Cable Modem Router with 802.11ac WiFi

 - DOCSIS 3.0 32×8 channel bonding

-- Integrated DLNA Media Server for video, audio and images
+- Integrated DLNA Media Server with support for video, audio and image serving

 - Extensive operator control via configuration file and SNMP